Joseph B. Soloveitchik: Halakhic Man

 In Halakhic Man, Soloveitchik propounds the centrality of halakha in Jewish thought.
 His theological outlook is distinguished by a consistent focus on halakha, i. e., the fulfillment and study of the divine law.
 He presents the halakha as the a priori basis for religious practice and for the theological foundation for Jewish thought.
 Soloveitchik emphasizes halakha's "this-worldly, here-and-now grounding," as opposed to religious approaches that focus on the nature of the transcendent realm.
 This work argues that Jewish piety does not, therefore, fit familiar models of Western religiosity, and presents a phenomenology of this religious type.
 Here, "Halakhic man," as a result of his study of Torah and his observance of the commandments, develops a set of coherent attitudes towards intellectual activity, asceticism, death, esotericism, mysticism, creativity, repentance, and providence.
 He also underscores the necessity for individual self-creation as the divinely assigned task of the human being.

 Halakhic Man has become well read in the Orthodox Jewish community, but its psychology and model of Jewish law was rejected by most of non-Orthodox Judaism; one of the most prominent critiques is from Abraham Joshua Heschel, who wrote:

 Ish Ha-halakhah?
 Lo haya velo nivra ela mashal haya!
 [Halakhic Man?
 Such a Jew has never existed!]
 Soloveitchik's study, though brilliant, is based on the false notion that Judaism is a cold, logical affair with no room for piety.
 After all, the Torah does say 'Love the Lord thy God with all thy heart and soul and might'.
 No, there never was such a typology in Judaism as the halakhic man.
 There was - and is - an Ish Torah [Torah man] who combines halakhah and aggadah, but that is another matter altogether.
 When I came to Berlin I was shocked to hear my fellow students talking about the problem of halakha as a central issue.
 In Poland it had been a foreign expression to me.
 Halakhah is not an all-inclusive term, and to use it as such is to restrict Judaism.
 'Torah' is the more comprehensive word.

 Halakhic Mind

 Halakhic Mind is a four-part analysis of the historical correlation between science and philosophy.
 Only in its fourth and last part does the author introduce the consequences on the Halakha of the analysis performed in the previous three parts.

 Other views and controversy

-Soloveitchik became a "lightning rod" of criticism from two directions.
-From the religious left, he was viewed as being too connected to the Old World of Europe, while for those on the religious right, he was seen as legitimizing those wanting to lower their religious standards in the attempt to modernize and Americanize.
-Despite this criticism, Soloveitchik remained steadfast in his beliefs and positions throughout the years of his leadership.
-His highly original use in all of the foregoing works of categories and concepts drawn from existentialism and other schools of secular modern philosophy is analyzed in some depth in the writings of Fr.
-Christiam M. Rutishauser, S.J.